nuthanc/angular_course/forms-td-start/README.md

 * Similary the ngForm's controls would have userData key along with valid, invalid and other properties
 * Also the div would have the ng-classes like ng-dirty, ng-touched and ng-valid
 * Also we can use LocalReference to assign ngModelGroup and validate within the form

+### TD Handling Radio Buttons

+* Add genders in App Component and render it in Template